doximity/oauth2c/README.md

 For example, if the cached access token for a key is present and has the scope `["basic", "profile"]` then `cached?(user.id, scope: ["basic"])` will return true but `cached?(user.id, scope: ["basic", "other"])` will not.

 However, whenever there is a cached token without the necessary scopes, a new token will be issued with a scope matching the union of the cached token's scope and the scope of the token being requested.
 In the example above, a new token with the scopes `["basic", "profile", "other"]` would be requested.

+In addition to `OAuth2c::Cache::Backends::InMemoryLRU`, the gem also ships a Redis backend `OAuth2c::Cache::Backends::Redis` and a null service backend `OAuth2c::Cache::Backends::Null` which is useful to prevent caching while still using the cache manager and keeping the API the same.

 ## Development